The Fisher-KPP equation over simple graphs: Varied persistence states in river networks: Introduction

 \begin{re} {\rm From Theorems \ref{main:two}, \ref{main} and \ref{main2}, we see that the long-time dynamical behavior of the population can be described by a {\it trichotomy}: \begin{itemize}

-\item[(i)] {\bf (washing out)} if the waterflow speed in every branch of the river network is no less than the critical speed 2, then the population is washed out in every river branch of the network; \item[(ii)] {\bf (persistence at carrying capacity)} if the waterflow speed in every upper branch is smaller than the critical speed 2, then the population in every branch of the network goes to the normalized carrying capacity 1 as time goes to infinity; \item[(iii)] {\bf (persistence below carrying capacity)} in all the remaining cases, namely at least one upper branch has waterflow speed no less than 2, and at least one other branch has waterflow speed less than 2, the population in every river branch of the network stablizes at a positive steady state strictly below the carrying capacity 1. \end{itemize} } \end{re} \begin{re} \end{re} \begin{re} {\rm The trichotomy phenomena described in Remarks \ref{re1} and \ref{re1-1} above contrast sharply to the case of finite river networks considered in \cite{JPS, R, SCA, SMA}, where each river branch is assumed to have finite length.
-It is shown in \cite{JPS} that for very general such finite river networks, the long-time limit of the population has only two possibilities: Either it is identically 0 in every branch, or it is the unique positive steady-state, depending on the sign of the principal eigenvalue of the linearized problem at the zero solution.
-This unique positive steady-state represents the carrying capacity in general, whose features are not easily distinguishable as the parameters vary.} \end{re} \begin{re} {\rm The spreading profile of our solution along each river branch can be determined by adapting the method of \cite{HNRR}.
-To keep the paper within a reasonable length, this is not persued here.
+\item[(i)] {\bf (washing out)} if the waterflow speed in every branch of the local river system is no less than the critical speed 2, then the population is washed out in every river branch of the local network; \item[(ii)] {\bf (persistence at carrying capacity)} if the waterflow speed in every upper branch is smaller than the critical speed 2, then the population in every branch of the local network goes to the normalized carrying capacity 1 as time goes to infinity; \item[(iii)] {\bf (persistence below carrying capacity)} in all the remaining cases, namely at least one upper branch has waterflow speed no less than 2, and at least one other branch has waterflow speed less than 2, the population in every river branch of the local network stablizes at a positive steady state strictly below the carrying capacity 1. \end{itemize} } \end{re} \begin{re} \end{re}

+\begin{re} {\rm It is possible to determine the spreading speed and profile of our solution along each river branch by adapting the method of \cite{HNRR}.
+To keep the paper within a reasonable length, this is not pursued here.
 Also, for simplicity, we have only considered the special growth function $f(u)=u-u^2$ in the models here.
 More general growth functions will be considered in a future work. } \end{re}

+\begin{re} {\rm The local river systems considered here are assumed to be homogeneous in space and in time.
+This is not realistic.
+We expect that the phenomena exhibited here persist in many heterogeneous situations, for example, when the environment is periodic in time.
+However, new techniques need to be developed to handle these more general and natural situations.} \end{re}